odoo/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

 For a start, the list view could use more fields than just the name.

 .. exercise::
    #.
 Create a new :file:`real_estate_property_views.xml` file at the root of the `real_estate`
       module.
    #.
 Create a custom list view to display the following fields of the `real.estate.property` model
-      in the given order: name, state, type, selling price, availability date, floor area, number of bedrooms, presence of a garden, and presence of a garage.
+      in the given order: name, state, type, selling price, availability date, floor area, number of bedrooms, presence of a garage, presence of a garden, and garden area.
    #.
 Make the visibility of the floor area and all following fields optional so that only the floor
       area is visible by default, while the remaining fields are hidden by default and must be displayed by accessing the view's column selector (:icon:`oi-settings-adjust` button).